AdamCodd/Kaggle-SQuAD2-Albert-QA/README.md

 # Kaggle-SQuAD2-Albert-QA

-This repository contains the code and resources for a Question-Answering (QA) model based on the ALBERT language model, trained and evaluated on the Stanford Question Answering Dataset (SQuAD) version 2.0.
+This repository contains the code to train a Question-Answering (QA) model based on the ALBERT language model.
+The training and evaluation is done on the Stanford Question Answering Dataset (SQuAD) version 2.0.
 The model is designed to answer questions based on a given context and has been fine-tuned for this specific task.

 ## Key Features
 1. <b>Environment Setup</b>: The code includes the setup for the Python environment, including the installation of necessary libraries and dependencies using pip.